quicwg/base-drafts/draft-ietf-quic-transport.md

 The size of the quoted packet can actually be smaller, or the information unintelligible, for various reasons see Section 1.1 of {{!DPLPMTUD}}.

-When a randomized source port is used, this can provide some protection from off path attacks that forge ICMP messages.
+When a randomized source port is used for a QUIC connection, this can provide some protection from off path attacks that forge ICMP messages.
 The source port in a quoted packet can be checked for TCP {{!RFC6056}}
 and UDP transports {{!RFC8085}}, such as QUIC.
 When used, a stack will only pass ICMP messages to a QUIC endpoint where the port information in quoted